AmosNimos/Vortex/README.md

 ## Introduction

-Welcome to **V0rtex**, the world's most customizable and hackable browser!
-V0rtex is an open-source browser designed with hobbyists and Linux users in mind, providing unparalleled flexibility and simplicity in a minimalistic package.
+Welcome to **V0rtex**, Just trying to be a functional minimal python web browser!
+V0rtex is an open-source browser designed with hobbyists and Linux users in mind.

 **V0rtex** : Use It, Hack It, Own It

 > Navigate the Information Superhighway (Internet) Without Built-in Influence or Interference from Large Monopolies and Political Agendas.
 A Step Towards a Free Digital Frontier!

 ## Philosophy and Vision
-Amidst a landscape dominated by corporate giants, V0rtex emerges as a minimalist alternative to Chrome and Firefox.
-Rooted in the libre software movement, V0rtex prioritizes clarity, transparency, and deep customization.
-While its privacy features evolve, V0rtex empowers users with an accessible, comprehensible browser experience, distinct from Chrome-based norms.
+Amidst a landscape dominated by corporate giants, V0rtex emerges as a minimalist alternative.
+Rooted in the libre software movement, V0rtex empowers users with an accessible, comprehensible browser experience, distinct from Chromium-based norms.
 It stands for user choice and independence, offering a soulful alternative in today's tech sphere.

+I don't claim that this browser is innovative; it doesn't need to be.
+This is about reinventing the wheel in a way that aligns with a different set of values.
+V0rtex is designed to be small and minimal, focusing on simplicity and user control.
+It's not about breaking new ground but about providing an alternative that improves over time.

+V0rtex is, above all, an idea—a vision to provide more alternatives to combat the big-tech monopoly and influence over the browser market.
+If you find the project too simple, then create your own!
+If it doesn't meet your needs, contribute and help shape a version that does.
+The core need I'm addressing is the lack of alternatives.

+V0rtex's primary task is simply to work at accessing the web.
+V0rtex is aiming to offer the minimum needed to access the web.

+## Values
+- **Clarity**: The browser aims to offer a clean and straightforward user interface, making it easy for users to navigate and use the features without unnecessary complexity.

+- **Transparency**: V0rtex is open-source and provides users with insight into how it works.
+This openness ensures users can trust the software and understand what it does, promoting an honest and clear relationship between the software and its users.

+- **Deep Customization**: The browser aim to be highly customizable, allowing users to modify and tailor the browser to their specific needs and preferences.
+This includes changing the appearance, behavior, and functionalities to suit individual workflows and styles.

+### What it is not
+- A **Modern** browser
+- Privacy/Safety focused (I am not specialized enough to make any claims about its privacy or safety.
+There are already many browsers that focus on these aspects; this is just not one of them.
+I mainly use defaults.)

 ## Screenshots
 <img src="vortex_Screenshot_2024-07-02 12-11-18.png">

-## Key Features
+## Basic functionality

 ### Customizable GUI
 - **Move GUI Elements**: Arrange and position toolbar buttons, URL bars, and other interface components to suit your workflow.
 - **Theme Customization**: Easily change the color, text size, and style of the entire application.

 ### Web Page Customization
-- **CSS Injection**: Write and apply your custom CSS to any webpage you visit, modifying the look and feel to your preferences.
+- **Automatic CSS Injection**: Write and apply your custom CSS to any webpage you visit, modifying the look and feel to your preferences.
+This allows for easy and direct customization without the need for complex setups or extensions.
-- **JavaScript Injection**: Inject custom JavaScript into webpages to enhance functionality or automate tasks.
+- **Automatic JavaScript Injection**: Inject custom JavaScript into webpages to enhance functionality or automate tasks.
+Unlike many modern browsers that require compiling extensions or writing manifests, V0rtex allows you to simply paste your scripts into a `script.js` file, and they will run automatically.
+This straightforward approach makes it easy to customize and extend the browser’s capabilities.

-#### Rich Browser Features
+#### Default Browser Features

-- Favorites: Easily save your favorite websites for quick access.
+- Favorites: Easily save and load your favorite websites url to a text file for quick access.
 - Script and CSS Control: Disable scripts and CSS on webpages to enhance security and reduce unnecessary content.

 #### Simplicity and Minimalism
 - **Minimalist Design**: V0rtex focuses on providing a clean and straightforward browsing experience without unnecessary clutter.

-- **Rich Feature Set**: Despite its simplicity, V0rtex attempts to offer all the essential features you expect from a modern browser.
+- **Rich Feature Set**: Despite its simplicity, V0rtex attempts to offer all the **essential** features you expect from a minimal browser.

 - **Portable and Lightweight**: The main V0rtex browser code is designed as a single file (excluding minimal library requirements), ensuring ease of distribution and setup.